-I am a Transpersonal Psychotherapist and I offer trauma-informed depth psychotherapy, which I explain below.
+I am a Transpersonal Psychotherapist and I offer trauma-informed counselling, which I explain below.
 As an overview, I combine the following approaches to psychotherapy in my work: Attachments, Trauma, Jungian, Affect Regulation, and the Transpersonal.
 My work being grounded in multiple theories helps me to get a broader and a deeper understanding of my clients’ life experiences.
 Click here to read Frequently Asked Questions (FAQs).

-In my approach to depth psychotherapy I help my clients look at how their early life experiences of their family, siblings, friends, and society happened to shape their sense of self and their personality.
+I help my clients look at how their early life experiences of their family, siblings, friends, and society happened to shape their sense of self and their personality.
 By ‘sense of self’ I refer to the subjective experience of who I tell myself I am or how I experience or see myself; and by ‘personality’ I refer to how one relates to other people, whether that is through spontaneity, calm and with ease or whether that is through fright, apprehension or hopelessness.

 The process of emotional wounding, or difficult life experiences, often happens in groups of people, and therefore I work with my clients to discover how they started to find their place in groups of people such as family, school and friends.